 There is often a time gap between when a student nurse has completed their pre-registration nursing programme and before they receive notification from the NMC that they are a registered nurse (RN).

-The NSW role may be at Band 2, 3 or 4, or equivalent.
 As a student waiting to receive confirmation of NMC registration, you have achieved the capabilities and competencies required to be a registered nurse.
-But until you receive your NMC registration you are not a registered nurse. and you are not employed as one, and therefore your duty of care is that of an NSW.
-An NSW, like all practitioners, has a duty of care to perform competently whatever activities they undertake and to ensure that they don’t work beyond their level of competence.
+But until you receive your NMC registration, you are not a registered nurse, and you are not employed as one.
+Therefore your duty of care is that of an NSW.
+An NSW has a duty of care to perform competently whatever activities they undertake and to ensure that they don’t work beyond their level of competence.
 Contact the RCN Advice team for support if necessary.

 - Read the job description.